lanttern/DATA_SCIENCE_IN_BIOLOGY/README.md

 #### 5. [R and Bioconductor] (https://github.com/lanttern/DATA_SCIENCE_IN_BIOLOGY/tree/master/Bioconductor%20for%20Genomic%20Analysis%20)

 Use tools from the Bioconductor project and R program language to analyze genomic data.

+#### 6. [Statistics with R for Genomic Data] (https://github.com/lanttern/DATA_SCIENCE_IN_BIOLOGY/tree/master/Statistics%20for%20Genomic%20Data%20Science)

+An introduction to the statistics for analysis of genomic data.